 It is human nature to resent inspection and oversight, which is part and parcel of the certification process.
 However, as kashrus agencies become more sophisticated, they have learned to respond to such concerns.

 As an example, the OU has hosted many seminars to sensitize our staff to the psychological dimension of supervision.
 We wish to be perceived as partners in a kosher program, rather than inspectors or detectives who comb the facility with a large magnifying glass in search of hidden and secret ingredients.
 The role of the inspecting Rabbi is not to catch infractions, but to assist company personnel to comply with kosher requirements.
 In the final analysis, kosher supervision works best when there is a sense of partnership.
 The Rabbinic coordinators in our office are expected to be friendly and service-oriented, and to maintain a friendly relationship with company personnel.
 The OU recognizes the paramount value of a cooperative effort, and we invest a great deal of effort to promote this type of environment.
 The OU provides 2 kosher videos which explain the meaning of kosher and the certification process, and we publish a quarterly magazine – “Behind the Union Symbol”, to communicate better with our certified companies.
 We have run numerous Kosher seminars in plants and in our office, for company personnel.
 People buy into requirements that they understand, and we therefore consider education to be an integral part of our certification process.

 The Morale Booster

-It is interesting to note that a kosher program will often boost company moral.
+It is interesting to note that a kosher certification program will often boost company moral.
 We have found that plant personnel take pride in being supervised because it means that they have met a standard of excellence.
-They also understand that the kosher symbol makes their product available to a market of people who otherwise would not purchase the item, and therefore many plant workers approach kosher requirements with a certain sense of idealism.
+They also understand that the kosher symbol makes their product available to a market of people who otherwise would not purchase the item, and therefore many plant workers approach kosher certification requirements with a certain sense of idealism.